-Criteria JORC Code explanation Commentary determination of the moisture content.
-Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied.
-All drilled values within the mineralized zone were included in the model, and only those zones that averaged 2% HM or above were included in the resource estimate.
-Cut-off grades are calculated using applicable contract prices under KMPL's existing contracts and current operating costs.
-The marginal economic cut-off grade is actually 1.4% HM, but within the mineralised units, there is very little material which is below 2% and this is used to balance with MSP production.
+Criteria JORC Code explanation Commentary Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied.
+All drilled values within the mineralized zone were included in the model, no cut off grade applied as the dredge mining will excavate every material within the ore reserves minepath.
 Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
 The resource is considered as either dredge feed or dry mining feed.
-For dredge mining the ore must be greater than 5m thick and typically be wider than 180m.
-Of course, dredge mining must proceed continuously so all of the ore zones must be connected, unless a channel is to be constructed.
-For Dry Mining, the mineralisation can be any depth or width provided it doesn't extend far below the water table.
-For Dredging and Dry Mining, the ore should be uncemented and low in slimes (typically less than 15% slimes).
-Metallurgical The besis for each mentions or any distinger resording Matally variable vacavany is well understood because it is an expecting union.
-Chiral factors or assumptions The basis for assumptions or predictions regarding metallurgical amenability.
+For dredge mining the ore must be greater than 5m thick and typically be wider than 200m.
+Of course, dredge mining must proceed continuously so all of the ore zones must be connected, unless a channel is to be constructed or road transportation.
+For Dry Mining, the mineralisation can be any depth or width provided it doesn't extend below the water table.
+For Dredging and Dry Mining, the ore should be uncemented and low in slimes (typically less than 14% slimes).
+Metallurgical factors or assumptions The basis for assumptions or predictions regarding metallurgical amenability.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.
 Metallurgical recovery is well understood because it is an operating mine.
 Spiral recovery in the Wet Concentrator Plant is 90% for ilmenite, rutile and zircon.
-In the Mineral Separation Plant, ilmenite recovery is 91%, zircon is 61% and rutile is 41%.
+In the Mineral Separation Plant, ilmenite recovery is 88%, zircon is 75% and rutile is 54%.
 Environmen- tal factors or assumptions Assumptions made regarding possible waste and process residue disposal options.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider the potential environmental impacts of the mining and processing operation.
-While at this stage the determination of potential Tailings sand from the Wet Concentrator plant are deposited immediately behind the dredges.
-Slimes which build up at times in the dredging ponds may be pumped to drying cells within the tailings areas.
+While at this stage the determination of potential environmental impacts, particularly for a Tailings sand from the Wet Concentrator plant are deposited immediately behind the dredges.
+Slimes which build up at times in the dredging ponds may be pumped to drying cells within the tailing's areas.
 Mineral Separation Plant tailings are mixed in with the mine sand tailings.
 The local vegetation environment generally consists of scrubby regrowth after sward-type agriculture practices.
-Topsoil stripped from in front of the mining operations will be placed on the dry tailings sand behind the mine and then regrowth encouraged from the
+Topsoil stripped in front of the mining operations will be placed on the dry tailings sand behind the mine and then regrowth encouraged from the natural seed bank in the soil.